Ferenc Szálasi: National leader

 Ferenc Szálasi in Budapest, October 1944.

 Szálasi's Government of National Unity turned the Kingdom of Hungary into a puppet state of Nazi Germany formed on 16 October 1944 after Regent of Hungary Miklós Horthy was removed from power during Operation Panzerfaust (Unternehmen Eisenfaust).

 The Hungarian parliament approved the formation of a Council of Regency (Kormányzótanács) of three.
 On 4 November, Szálasi was sworn as Leader of the Nation (nemzetvezető).
 He formed a government of sixteen ministers, half of which were members of the Arrow Cross Party.
 While the Horthy regency had come to an end, the Hungarian monarchy was not abolished by the Szálasi regime, as government newspapers kept referring to the country as the Kingdom of Hungary (Magyar Királyság, also abbreviated as m.kir.), although Magyarország (Hungary) was frequently used as an alternative.

 The Government of National Unity headed by Ferenc Szálasi (sitting in the center).

 Szálasi and his "Quisling government" had little other intention or ability but to execute the party's ideology and to maintain control in Nazi-occupied portions of Hungary as the Soviet Union invaded.
 He did this in order to reduce the threat to Germany.
 Szálasi's aim was to create a one-party state based on Hungarism.
+On 3 November 1944, Szálasi took his oath before God as the Nemzetvezető ("Leader of the Nation") at the Royal Castle before the Holy Crown of Saint István, becoming both head of state and head of government.
+Only 55 MPs of the 370 serving in the Lower House attended the ceremony.
+Almost all of the civil servants along with most of the Honved officer corps recognised Szálasi's claim to be the Nemzetvezető.
+Cardinal Seredi of Budapest, who was the chief Catholic official for Hungary, also recognised Szálasi as he ordered all Catholic priests and Catholic school teachers to serve the new regime.
+Szálasi himself was astonished at the way that most of the civil service, the judiciary, the military, the police and the Royal Hungarian Gendarmerie accepted his regime as he expected far more passive resistance and a wave of resignations.
+The German minister-plenipotentiary in Budapest, SS-Brigadeführer Edmund Veesenmayer, had a low opinion of him as he later told the British historian C.A.
+Macartney that Szálasi was "a buffoon who alternatively swaggered and grovelled" while his followers were "a gang of fantasists".
+Szálasi envisioned a far-reaching transformation of society as he proposed laws that would had sterilized all gay Hungarians; made marriage between "fertile" and "barren" Hungarians illegal; and would had imposed severe legal penalties on any "fertile" men and women who did not marry and have children.
+The Family Law that Szálasi wrote in late 1944 called for castrating all "people burdened with abnormal sexual instinct" (i.e male homosexuals) along with men infected with venereal diseases and all Jewish men and Romany men who had sex with non-Jewish and non-Romany women.